majuss/ecoevolpara/latest/docs/source/index.rst

 Custom cronjobs
 ***************

 You can look at the cronjobs with crontab -e.
-The scripts which get triggered be these jobs are usually located in /usr/local/bin.
+The scripts which get triggered by these jobs are usually located in /usr/local/bin.
 Make sure the scripts are executable (chmod +x).

-example:
+Example:
 ::
     00 01 * * 7 [ $(date +\%d) -le 07 ] && /usr/local/bin/btrfs_scrub.sh
     00 12 * * 7 [ $(date +\%d) -le 07 ] && /usr/local/bin/maintenance_svalbard.sh`